 How are accommodations provided?
 How do I begin?

 At the college level, if you have a disability it is your responsibility to self-disclose and to request accommodations.
 It is the responsibility of the student to obtain and supply the college with all necessary documentation.
-You can initiate the process by contacting the Interim Disability and Academic Support Services Specialist, who can advise you as to what forms and documentation you will need to submit.
+You can initiate the process by contacting the Director of Accessibility and Academic Support, who can advise you as to what forms and documentation you will need to submit.
 Requests for services and accommodations must be made in a timely manner.
 Without sufficient advance notification and proper documentation, Disability Services may not be able to meet your requests.
 It is particularly important to be in contact early if you need services such as sign language interpreters, alternative print materials, etc. so that services are in place when you arrive in the fall.
-Once eligibility is established, you meet with the Interim Disability and Academic Support Services Specialist to discuss an accommodation plan.
+Once eligibility is established, you meet with the Director of Accessibility and Academic Support to discuss an accommodation plan.
 Please note that while a request for accommodations can be initiated at any point in the school year, accommodations cannot be applied retroactively.
 Students are expected to actively participate in using accommodations they have requested and which have been approved by the College.
 The College will not impose accommodations nor do we preempt a student's responsibility to request accommodations and/or voluntarily disclose a disability.

 What is appropriate documentation and who provides it?